Coenagrion: Thermal adaptation

 This genus's capacity for phenotypically plastic responses to the surface air temperature is important to species' ranges.
 These thermal responses will also decide a great deal of these species' responses to climate change.
 Nilsson-Örtman et al., 2012 find a high degree of thermal adaptation in high latitude populations of Coenagrion.
 They found similar plasticity even for various sympatric species at the same locations, and despite the highly variable weather at such latitudes.

+Etymology

+The genus name Coenagrion combines the Greek κοινός (koinos, "common") with Agrion, the name of a related genus.